se310-Team4/KKDZ/README.md

 - All code lives in the folder called [src](src).
 Tests are written using [cypress](https://docs.cypress.io), and are located in the folder called [cypress/e2e](cypress/e2e).
 <!-- TODO: document further -->

-Instructions to run this project locally coming soon …

 ## License